 Sugar House Construction Projects

-Multiple construction projects will be done by Salt Lake City in the Sugar House neighborhood over the next five years (2021-2025).
-When complete, these infrastructure projects will upgrade decaying underground utilities and improve travel conditions for everyone.
-Projects from other agencies, like Utah Department of Transportation (UDOT) and electricity, gas, and telecommunication companies, will occur simultaneously.
+Multiple roadway construction projects will be done by Salt Lake City in the Sugar House neighborhood through 2025.
+When complete, these infrastructure projects will upgrade deteriorating underground utilities and improve travel conditions for everyone.
+Projects from other agencies, like the Utah Department of Transportation (UDOT) and electricity, gas, and telecommunication companies, will occur simultaneously.

-Many of these needed investments are possible thanks to the ongoing Funding Our Future initiative that started in 2018: the $87 million voter-approved bond for street reconstruction along with yearly sales tax revenue for increased street maintenance.
-The first bond projects began construction in 2020, with more projects starting construction in 2021.
+Many of these investments are possible thanks to the ongoing Funding Our Future initiative that started in 2018: the $87 million voter-approved bond for street reconstruction along with yearly sales tax revenue for increased street maintenance.
+The first bond projects began construction in 2020 and more projects are on their way.
 Underground utility work like storm drains or water and sewer line upgrades will take place before streets are reconstructed to allow the roadbed to settle and minimize construction impacts.
-Also, for some of these projects, the need to replace our aging infrastructure is so immediate that the work on utility projects can’t wait until the street reconstruction.
+For some of these projects, the need to replace our aging infrastructure is so immediate that the work on utility projects can’t wait until the street reconstruction.
 For this reason, multiple projects will affect the same areas at different times over the next few years.
 These projects must happen now to ensure the quality and reliability of utility services and to address current and future transportation demands.

-Some of these projects will take place in just weeks, like the recently completed Parley’s Way project, but other projects will take over a year like UDOT’s reconstruction of I-80 and I-215 and Salt Lake City Public Utilities’ East-West water transmission line.
+Some of these projects will take place in just weeks, like the Parley’s Way project, but other projects will take place over multiple years, like UDOT’s reconstruction of I-80 and I-215 and Salt Lake City Public Utilities’ East-West water transmission line.
 As projects progress, we will coordinate and share information to keep people informed about potential service interruptions, detour routes, or travel delays.

 Learn more about the upcoming construction projects happening in Sugar House below.
-Please note: this is the planned timing for these projects as of March 2021, but project timing and extents are subject to change in the future.
-Please check back for updates.
+Please note: this is the planned timing for these projects as of February 2023, but project timing and extents are subject to change in the future.

-Below, view a project list, project highlight, and FAQ for all upcoming Sugar House projects to be done by Salt Lake City (unless noted otherwise)
+Below, view a project list, FAQ, and timeline map of all upcoming Sugar House projects to be done by Salt Lake City (unless noted otherwise).